AbdelhamidRouatbi/permafrost-digital-twin/README.md

 # permafrost-digital-twin

-To start the physical twin:
+To run:

-1. Open jupyter notebook
+1. Start docker.
-2. Run the cells of docker/setup.ipynb
+2. Run the setup jupyter notebook in docker folder.
-3. run the cells of physical-twin/physical_twin.ipynb
+3. Run the command in physical-twin/cmd.txt.
+This will sending the physical twin data.

-This will start sending messages containing a the temperature readings of the sensors and the timestamp.
-For now, all the sensor input goes into the same queue.
+4. Run the godot project for the visualization, or go to localhost:8086 for influxdb monitoring